Charles Darwin: Overwork, illness, and marriage

 William Whewell pushed Darwin to take on the duties of Secretary of the Geological Society.
 After initially declining the work, he accepted the post in March 1838.
 Despite the grind of writing and editing the Beagle reports, Darwin made remarkable progress on transmutation, taking every opportunity to question expert naturalists and, unconventionally, people with practical experience in selective breeding such as farmers and pigeon fanciers.
-Over time, his research drew on information from his relatives and children, the family butler, neighbours, colonists and former shipmates.
+Over time, his research drew on information from his relatives and children, the family butler, neighbours, colonists, and former shipmates.
 He included mankind in his speculations from the outset, and on seeing an orangutan in the zoo on 28 March 1838 noted its childlike behaviour.

-The strain took a toll, by June he was being laid up for days on end with stomach problems, headaches and heart symptoms.
-For the rest of his life, he was repeatedly incapacitated with episodes of stomach pains, vomiting, severe boils, palpitations, trembling and other symptoms, particularly during times of stress, such as attending meetings or making social visits.
+The strain took a toll, and by June, he was being laid up for days on end with stomach problems, headaches, and heart symptoms.
+For the rest of his life, he was repeatedly incapacitated with episodes of stomach pains, vomiting, severe boils, palpitations, trembling, and other symptoms, particularly during times of stress, such as attending meetings or making social visits.
 The cause of Darwin's illness remained unknown, and attempts at treatment had only ephemeral success.

 On 23 June, he took a break and went "geologising" in Scotland.
 He visited Glen Roy in glorious weather to see the parallel "roads" cut into the hillsides at three heights.
-He later published his view that these were marine raised beaches, but then had to accept that they were shorelines of a proglacial lake.
+He later published his view that these were marine-raised beaches, but then had to accept that they were shorelines of a proglacial lake.

-Fully recuperated, he returned to Shrewsbury in July.
-Used to jotting down daily notes on animal breeding, he scrawled rambling thoughts about marriage, career and prospects on two scraps of paper, one with columns headed "Marry" and "Not Marry".
+Fully recuperated, he returned to Shrewsbury in July 1838.
+Used to jotting down daily notes on animal breeding, he scrawled rambling thoughts about marriage, career, and prospects on two scraps of paper, one with columns headed "Marry" and "Not Marry".
 Advantages under "Marry" included "constant companion and a friend in old age ... better than a dog anyhow", against points such as "less money for books" and "terrible loss of time".
 Having decided in favour of marriage, he discussed it with his father, then went to visit his cousin Emma on 29 July.
-He did not get around to proposing, but against his father's advice he mentioned his ideas on transmutation.
+At this time, he did not get around to proposing, but against his father's advice, he mentioned his ideas on transmutation.

+He married Emma on 29 January 1839, and they were the parents of ten children, seven of whom survived to adulthood.